“Once-in-a-lifetime luxury hotel with truly regal villas, private pools and stunning sunset views on Phuket’s virgin northwest coast”

 - The beach and pool will keep you pleasantly occupied for many happy hours - you only have to glance in the direction of a daybed and towels will be strategically spread out for you as if by magic.
 Once in situ you’ll be kept hydrated with iced water and fresh fruit ice-lollies

-- The water here’s as clear as the Maldives and the diving is excellent: just offshore, an artificial reef is home to giant trigger fish, lion fish, clown fish, seahorse, jack, starfish and barracuda
+- The water is as clear as the Maldives and the diving is excellent: just offshore, an artificial reef is home to giant trigger fish, lion fish, clown fish, seahorse, jack, starfish and barracuda

-- Hobie cat sail boats, sea kayaks, a catamaran, and snorkelling and windsurf equipment are available to borrow free of charge between December-April; between May and November it is considered too unsafe with rough waves and currents.
+- Hobie cat sail boats, sea kayaks, a catamaran, and snorkelling and windsurf equipment are available to borrow free of charge between December-April; between May & November it is considered too unsafe with rough waves and currents.
 There's also a motorised dinghy to hire for snorkelling trips.
 Jet skis (for those who just can’t survive on wind-power) can be brought in from Surin on request

 - Book one of Trisara’s crewed luxury motor yachts for a full- or half-day snorkelling trip to stunning Ko Phi Phi or Phang Nga Bay